 Direct Franchise Agreement

-The first and most simple is a direct franchise agreement.
+The simplest is a direct franchise agreement.
 This is a direct contract between the franchisor (or sub-franchisor) and the franchisee.
 Similar to that of a domestic franchising agreement, direct franchising requires a lot of resources from the franchisor to assist in training, recruitment and the support process.
 The process is typically a centralised practice.
 This approach works most effectively when moving into similar cultures with the same cultural and legal norms.
 An example of this is Sweden to Norway – or even the United States to Canada.

 Master Franchise Agreement

-The second and most common way international franchising is conducted these days is through a master franchise agreement.
+The most common way international franchising is conducted these days is through a master franchise agreement.
 This is more of a territorial approach where the franchisor grants exclusive rights for the franchisee to establish the brand in another country, state or region.
-The franchisee gets unprecedented access to a known brand, and with the know-how, has the potential to quickly take a maket share of the new region.
-While for the franchisor, having a local person with local knowledge taking personal responsibility can help mitigate potential political and bureaucratic issues more easily in an unknown region - and even helps to minimise costs and risks invovled with researching a new territory.
+The franchisee gets unprecedented access to a known brand, and with the know-how, has the potential to quickly take a market share of the new region.
+While for the franchisor, having a local person with local knowledge taking personal responsibility can help mitigate potential political and bureaucratic issues more easily in an unknown region - and even helps to minimise costs and risks involved with researching a new territory.

 In a master franchise agreement, the franchisee pays a larger than normal initial fee to have the exclusive rights to a designated region.
 The master franchisee will have to open an agreed number of operational units in the region over a specific amount of time.
 Another benefit of being a master franchisee is the right to recruit other franchisees in their jurisdiction.
 In other words, the master franchisor becomes the middle link in the company system.
 Still not the king, but more like an earl over the land it covers.
 As such, the master franchisee then gets to retain all, or the majority of fees paid upwards from franchises in their territory.
 This kind of investment has the potential to be highly profitable if executed in the right market.